eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - repository or configuration structure for the pilot,
 - initial CI/CD pipeline,
 - umbrella-based deployment configuration,
-- Kubernetes validation environment,
-- IaC-based provisioning automation (see Section 9.2),
+- ephemeral validation environment within GitHub Actions runners (custom runners for the full bundle, see Section 9.2),
 - initial test data and identity bootstrap mechanism,
 - execution of minimum smoke and cross-participant tests,
 - publication of results,